AurelienNioche/vocabulary-learning/README.md

 - Check example sentences with `:e` to learn context
 - Review your statistics with `:s` to track progress
 - Let the spaced repetition system guide your learning pace
+- Focus on mastering a small set of words before adding more

 ## License